sergiomrebelo/ldc-repository-example/README.md

 Explain how to use your project.
 Provide instruction, code examples, screenshots, or any other relevant information that can help users/contributors use the project.

-Also if your project will require authentication like API keys, passwords, or usernames, this is a good section to explain that.
+Also if your project will require authentication like API keys, passwords, or usernames, this is the place to explain that.

+> ⚠️
+>
+> Do not include personal acess tokens or passwords in the project.
+This information must be stored in a external file (_e.g. `.env` [file](https://en.wikipedia.org/wiki/Environment_variable)) and not stored in repository.

+If necessary, made available code instruction of how to run the project.
 ```bash
 $ your-command --options
 ```

 ## Contributing
 Let others know how they can contribute to your project.
 Include guidelines for reporting issues, making pull requests, and any coding standards you want contributors to follow.

 ## License
-A short description of the license. ([MIT](https://opensource.org/license/mit/), [Apache](https://www.apache.org/licenses/LICENSE-2.0), [GNU](https://www.gnu.org/licenses/gpl-3.0.html), etc.)
+A short description of the license.
+If you want to share your work with others, please consider choosing an open source license ([MIT](https://opensource.org/license/mit/), [Apache](https://www.apache.org/licenses/LICENSE-2.0), [GNU](https://www.gnu.org/licenses/gpl-3.0.html), etc.)
+The text of a license is usually stored in the `LICENSE` (or `LICENSE.txt`, `LICENSE.md`) file in the root of the project.

 **Typically:** This project is licensed under the `[License Name]` - see the [LICENSE](LICENSE) file for details.